Music from Stoughton

 This five day music festival was organized and held in Boston, Massachusetts by the Irish-born composer and bandmaster, Patrick Sarsfield Gilmore [shown at left], to commemorate the end of the Civil War.
 He was also the one who composed the very popular Civil War song, "When Johnny Comes Marching Home."

 U.S. President Ulysses S. Grant attended the opening ceremonies of the 1869 Peace Jubilee.
-Not known for being very musical, when asked which music he liked best, President Grant replied loudly: "the cannons!"
+Not known for being very musical, when asked which music he liked best, President Grant replied loudly: "I liked

 This Peace Jubilee featured a military band and orchestra of 1,011 musicians, plus many soloists and members from 103 choral groups totaling over 10,000 singers.
 Also several huge cannons used as sound effects for some of the music.